 The iconic installation was celebrated in a scene in a season three episode of Sex and the City.
 To Seah, the gesture served as a social commentary on how aspiring actors in Hollywood would do anything to achieve fame.
 Immediately, the brand resonated.
 In more conservative Singapore, however, don’t expect the same level of provocation; in any case, the hotel group’s leadership has changed tack to appeal to a broader customer base.

-Design-wise, Seah sought to introduce biophilia, just as he did with the Citi Wealth Hub (completed in 2021) in Orchard Road, which scooped up 11 international design awards for reimagining the traditional banking environment within light- and plant-filled volumes.
-Seah’s biophilic inclinations were first expressed in Beijing’s Vue Hotel Houhai (completed in 2017), where natural elements were integrated into the built environment to enhance wellbeing.
+For The Standard, Singapore, Seah and his team at MOD sought to introduce biophilia in the property's interior design, just as he did with the Citi Wealth Hub (completed in 2021) in Orchard Road, which scooped up 11 international design awards for reimagining the traditional banking environment within light- and plant-filled volumes.
+Meanwhile, the hotel's architectural and landscape design are designed by DP Architects and DP Green, respectively.

 The Standard’s reception area will feature glass display cabinets filled with plants and biophilic objects.
 In the lobby are a cafe, a sculptural DJ counter, and a destination bar that pours out onto a tiered garden leading up to the pool deck.
 The 50m pool, which sports a swim-up bar, is nestled under a verdant canopy, the experience akin to swimming in a sea cave.
 In the main restaurant, patrons will also dine beneath a canopy of green, alongside a biophilia-themed mural imagined by a Thai artist that runs along the walls.